Play-based cooperative preschool

 Why choose our Co-op Preschool for your child?

-• 5-to-1 or lower adult to child ratio
+• 5 to 1 or lower child to adult ratio

-• A close-knit community of parents and families
+• Close-knit, rich community of parents and families

-Our cooperative preschool is a non-profit organization and a part of the Bellevue College Parent Education program.
-We specialize in play-based early learning, where children learn, problem-solve, develop social skills, and explore their world through play.
+Our non-profit co-op specializes in play-based early learning.
+Children learn to problem-solve, develop social skills, and explore their world through play.

-Research shows, and we agree: a play-based program is truly the most “academic” choice a parent can make.
+Research shows, and we agree: early childhood play-based education is truly the most “academic” choice a parent can make.

-Family involvement in education is one of the most powerful predictors of healthy development and high student achievement.
-At Pine Lake Co-op, parents are involved with every aspect of their children’s education, from working in the classroom to helping run the preschool.
-Also, as part of our program through Bellevue College, experts in the field of early childhood development offer parents vital tools for raising young kids.
+Family involvement in education is one of the most powerful predictors of healthy development and high achievement.
+At PLCP, parents are involved in every aspect of their child’s education, from working in the classroom to helping run the preschool.

 About Us